Why This Matters

 Pecos National Historical Park

-• Multi-layered history includes Pueblo village (pre-contact), Spanish mission (1620s), and Santa Fe Trail site, illustrating cultural convergence and conflict
+- Multi-layered history includes a Pueblo village (pre-contact), a Spanish mission church (built in the 1620s), and a Santa Fe Trail site, illustrating cultural convergence and conflict across centuries

-• Spanish colonial impact visible in mission ruins shows how European colonization transformed indigenous communities through disease, religious conversion, and labor demands
+- Spanish colonial impact visible in the mission ruins shows how European colonization transformed indigenous communities through disease, forced religious conversion, and labor demands

 Quick Reference Table